João Fonseca (tennis)

 João Franca Guimarães Fonseca (/pt/; born 21 August 2006) is a Brazilian professional tennis player.
-He has a career-high ATP singles ranking of world No. 24, achieved on 3 November 2025 and a doubles ranking of No. 431, achieved on 26 February 2024.
+He has a career-high ATP singles ranking of world No. 24 achieved on 3 November 2025 and a doubles ranking of No. 102, reached on 20 July 2026.
 He is the current No. 1 singles player from Brazil.

-Fonseca has won two ATP Tour singles titles at the 2025 Argentina Open and 2025 Swiss Indoors, as well as the 2024 NextGen Finals.
+Fonseca has won two ATP Tour singles titles and one doubles title.
+He is also the 2024 NextGen Finals champion.